mtijanic/nwnxlite/README.md

 # nwnxlite
 Windows MySQL connector for NWN:EE

+# Supported versions

+nwnxlite supports only NWN:EE versions up to 8186 (the last 32bit build).
+At this time nwnxlite does not support the 64bit version of the game.
+See github.com/nwnxee/unified for NWNX:EE and ways to run it on Windows (Docker and WSL).

 # Quick start guide:

 - Copy everything from bin/dist/ into the folder where your nwserver.exe resides